NHS-Dev/NHS-Practitioners-Guide/docs/data_access/file_formats/file_formats.md

 </header>

-##### All files from a single run are compressed into a tar file package.
+##### All files from a single run are merged into a tar file package.
 The tar packages follow the name convention:
 ````
 YYYYMMDDHH_ORGANIZATION _MODEL.nc.tar
 ````